Philip Rapp

 Philip Rapp (March 26, 1907 – January 23, 1996) was a film and television director and screenwriter.

+Early life

+Rapp was born in Kingston upon Hull, United Kingdom.
+He was the son of Maurice Rapp (1876–1949) and Anna Rapp (née Waldman, 1881–1972), both of whom were born in Buchach, Ukraine.

+Career

-He wrote for Eddie Cantor and, for a brief period, wrote film scripts for Danny Kaye.
+Rapp wrote for Eddie Cantor and, for a brief period, wrote film scripts for Danny Kaye.
 Rapp was the creator of Baby Snooks and The Bickersons.
-He died on January 23, 1996, in Beverly Hills, California.

 Rapp was a writer, director, and producer, and he directed a popular long-running radio series called The Battling Bickersons.
 He introduced the Baby Snooks character for Fanny Brice of the Ziegfeld Follies.
 He also directed episodes of the television series Topper.

+He died on January 23, 1996, in Beverly Hills, California.